 Tip: If you book one of the first time slots, they’ll wait until it gets dark to let you in.
 They have an outdoor fireplace or two, some games like giant Jenga, a small cafe and a stand that sells marshmallow roasting kits.

 if you have kids who will great fidgety waiting around, buy tickets for a post-sunset time slot or bring something that can entertain them for 20 or 30 minutes.

 Tickets are free for kids 5 and under, and C$35-C$40 for everyone else, a reasonable price for a unique interactive experience.

 Hiking and Views From On Whistler and Blackcomb

 I dubbed the day we went to the top of the mountain “the day Eileen conquers her fears.”
 Much of what’s here is quite an adventure for anyone who doesn’t like heights, like me.

 We took a gondola to the top of Whistler.
-Once there you can hop onto hiking trails, take the peak tram or walk down a short way to a chair lift that takes you even higher to a recently built rope bridge.
+Once there you can head off onto hiking trails, take the peak tram or walk down a short way to a chair lift that takes you even higher to a recently built rope bridge.
 We did it all.

 The temperature drops quite a bit as you go higher though.
 Wear long long pants and closed-toed shoes and bring a warm sweater even if it’s a hot day on the ground.

 Volunteers at the top can advise you on the best trails for your hiking ability and even lend you walking sticks, along with helpful advice on how to make the most of them.
 If you want to tackle some of the more adenturous of technical hikes you can hire a guide, too.

 We did a short loop that offered some good views but didn’t require a long uphill return trek, which a longer out-and-back trail would have.